Xericeps

-Xericeps is a genus of pterosaur from the Late Cretaceous Kem Kem Beds (which date to the late Albian or Cenomanian age) of southeastern Morocco.
+Xericeps is an extinct genus of alanqid pterosaur from the Cenomanian stage of the Late Cretaceous.
+It was discovered from the Kem Kem Beds of southeastern Morocco.

 The name Xericeps comes from the ξερός - meaning dry, referencing the Sahara Desert, in which the pterosaur was first found, and the cep from capere, meaning "to catch" - alluding to the creature's forceps-like beak.